-Chest X-ray Examination Results
+Chest X-ray Examination Results?

-Hopefully this information can help.
+Hopefully this explanation can be useful.
+Regards.